Updated: April, 2022

 Lesson #2 – Don’t assume your audience knows who you are

-The webinar I attended, which was actually a Google+ hangout, featured three presenters.
+The webinar I attended featured three presenters.
 The lead presenter introduced himself by name and mentioned the other two gentlemen’s names.
 But he didn’t go any further.
 I didn’t know what he did or what the other guys did in relation to the product I purchased.
 My guess is the presenter assumed I knew who he was already.
 But since I was a new customer, it would have helped to learn a little more about his background, if for no other reason than to refresh my memory!

 Lesson #3 – Don’t stray from the advertised content